 Overall, the researchers are confident that the newly developed method will facilitate and improve the efficiency and applicability of therapy methods based on nanotechnology.

 This project is funded by the German Research Foundation (DFG) Collaborative Research Center 1066 "Nanodimensional polymer therapeutics for tumor therapy" and by the Research Center for Immunotherapy (FZI) at Johannes Gutenberg University Mainz (JGU).

-*News Release by Johannes Gutenberg Universitaet Mainz: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Johannes Gutenberg Universitaet Mainz.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 - 1 - Preventing Cancer Metastases : Spaser Used to Destroy Tumor Cells : Georgia State University (2017/08/21)

 - 2 - New Artificial Retinas Use 2D Materials : American Chemical Society (ACS) (2018/08/25)

 - 3 - Dangers of Nanoparticles in the Environment Cause for Concern : University of Southern Denmark (2018/08/22)

 - 4 - Nanoparticle Drug Delivery Targets Kidney Diseases : University of Southern California (2018/08/21)

 - 5 - Nanoparticle Nanocages: A Golden Bullet for Cancer? : Washington University in St. Louis (2010/03/13)